 As part of the study, the teens were asked to answer three questions that prompted the use of metaphors: “learning is like…,” “homeschooling is like…,” and “school education is like. . . ”.

 These questions were intended, firstly, to uncover different attitudes regarding education in general (the desired state).
-Secondly, they would yield specific information regarding attitudes toward homeschooling (the actual state for homeschooled interviewees) and school education (the actual state for school-educated interviewees), thus enabling a comparison between general attitudes and attitudes regarding the two particular educational models.
+Secondly, they would yield specific information regarding attitudes toward homeschooling (the actual state for homeschooled interviewees) and school education (the actual state at schools, as precived by the homeschooled interviewees), thus enabling a comparison between general attitudes and attitudes regarding the two particular educational models.
 Finally, participants would explain their selection of the different metaphors and engage in an open conversation on homeschooling.

-In-line with the methodology implemented by Armstrong, Davis, and Paulson (2011), the purpose of the process wherein interviewees explained the metaphors as well as the follow-up conversation was to ensure that the researchers understood the intention behind the metaphors they had formulated.
+In-line with the methodology implemented by Armstrong, Davis, and Paulson (2011), the purpose of the process wherein interviewees explained the metaphors as well as the follow-up conversation was to ensure that the researchers understood the interviewees intention behind the metaphors.
 The interviews were recorded and transcribed.

 Analysis